QuTech-Delft/imsep/docs/code-quality/testing.md

 - Provide a clear description of the scenario and the expected outcome.
 - Provide a configuration of the application (if needed).
 - Separate the system tests from the other tests.

 Sometimes it can also be of use to check the interactions between a few components.
 These tests are known as integration tests, and sit between the unit and system tests in terms of scope.
-Various other kinds of testing exist, but all of them serve a single purpose, to find faults in the software before the user does.
+Various other kinds of testing exist, but are beyond the scope of this workshop.
+All of them serve a single purpose, to find faults in the software before the user does.

-## Summary

-In short, different levels of testing exist.
-Each level increases the scope of the test.
-The following levels were discussed on this page:

-1. Unit testing, the smallest scope, usually a single function.
-External components can be mocked.
-2. Integration testing, could span different components, like multiple functions and/or classes.
-3. System testing, spans the entire application.
-Aims to check if the user requirements are met.

-Other types of testing exist, but these are beyond the scope of this workshop.

-## Further reading

-The next [page](./advanced-testing.md) delves further into unit testing with more advanced topics, like code coverage.